Arvana is the practice of Anushree Sharma — a product leader and operator, offering counsel and quiet capital to founders at the earliest stage.

 A short list of interviews, features and conference appearances.
-We do not seek press, but when we have something useful to say, we say it.
+I don't go looking for press, but when I have something useful to share, I'm glad to.

 An episode on product leadership inside an early-stage startup — building habit-forming experiences for Gen Z, prioritising rigorously, and keeping the user at the centre as the team scales.